omm/hbui/docs/md/uiWindow.md

 ## uiNewWindow (title, width, height, hasMenubar)
 Arguments
-- title
+- title - sets a window's title.
-- width
+- width - sets the width of the application window in pixels.
-- height
+- height - sets the height of the application window in pixels.
-- hasMenubar
+- hasMenubar - is an logical value that specifies whether a window has a menu bar .T. or .F.

 Return value